uriel1998/ebook-utilz/README.md

 Utilities I use for ePub Creation  YMMV.

 ###doc2html
 This will use OpenOffice and/or LibreOffice to produce pretty darn clean HTML at the backend, fit for our use with ePub.
 Uses HTMLTidy and some specific SED expressions to smarten (yes, smarten) your quotes near-automagically.
+It also embeds it into the base.html included in this repository.

 ###helper.sh
 It helps us, it does.
 Run in your OEPBS directory.